BroadbandForum/usp-test/1-messages-and-path-names.md

 1. The EUT's sends a SetResp.

-2. The SetResp contains two UpdatedObjectResults that each have an OperationStatus that is an element of type OperationSuccess.
-The OperationSuccess contains a single UpdateInstanceResult, with the affected_path equal to "Device.LocalAgent.Subscription.&lt;instance number&gt;.", and a single entry in the updated_params map containing "NotifRetry" as the key.
+2. The SetResp contains an UpdatedObjectResults element that has an OperationStatus that is an element of type OperationSuccess.
+The OperationSuccess contains a two UpdateInstanceResults, each with the affected_path equal to "Device.LocalAgent.Subscription.&lt;instance number&gt;." of the respective instance, and a single entry in the updated_params map containing "NotifRetry" as the key.

 3. The retrieved value matches the value set in the param_settings element for each object.